• Skip to primary navigation

 Instructions

-• In a cooking pot, pour-in the coconut milk and bring to a boil.
+• Pour the coconut milk into a cooking pot and bring it to a boil over medium heat.

 3 cups coconut milk

-• Add the sugar and stir continuously for 10 minutes.
+• Add the sugar and stir continuously for about 10 minutes, making sure it fully dissolves into the coconut milk.

 2 cups sugar

-• Put-in the toasted grated coconut and cook for 5 minutes.
+• Add the toasted grated coconut to the pot and continue cooking for 5 minutes while stirring.

 1 1/2 cups grated coconut

-1 tsp vanilla essence, 3 cups glutinous rice flour
+1 teaspoons vanilla essence, 3 cups glutinous rice flour

-• Remove the mixture from the pot and allow to cool down.
+• Remove the mixture from the pot and allow it to cool slightly until it is easy to handle.

-• Dust the toasted sweet rice flour in a flat surface.
+• Spread the toasted sweet rice flour on a flat surface.

-• Divide the mixture into parts and roll over the dusted sweet rice flour until a cylindrical shape is formed.
+• Divide the mixture into portions and roll each one over the sweet rice flour to form a cylindrical shape.

-• Put in a serving plate or wrap in paper or banana leaf.
-Share and enjoy!
+• Arrange on a serving plate or wrap individually in wax paper or banana leaves.
+Serve and enjoy.

 Notes